hotdoy/reveal.js/README.md

 the class ```unrevealed``` will be added to all elements outside of the viewport when the page load.
 Any element that ARE in the viewport will be left unafected.

-If you want to animate elements visible in the viewport on page load, you can add ```data-reveal-initialdelay``` anywhere in the page with value in ms. ex: ```data-reveal-initialdelay="800"```.
-This is mostly useful if you have some kind of loader.
+If you want to animate elements visible in the viewport on page load, you can add ```data-reveal-initialdelay``` anywhere in the page with a value in ms. ex: ```data-reveal-initialdelay="800"```.
+Mostly useful if you have some kind of loader.

 Jquery is needed only for ```$(init)```.